Theater

 THEAT 133: Producing Theater: Introductory

-This course studies theater performance through the full-scale mounting of a production during the month of January, with public performances at the end of the January Interim or the beginning of spring semester.
+This course studies theater performance through the full-scale mounting of a production during the month of January, with public performances at the end of January Term or the beginning of spring semester.
 Students enroll in the class through either an acting audition or a production position interview held in late October or early November.
 No previous experience is necessary.
-Selected participants are notified prior to Interim registration.
+Selected participants are notified prior to January Term registration.
 Details about the audition/interview are available online at the Theater Department website.
 Scripts are available in the Theater Department office.
 P/N only.
-Offered during Interim.
+Offered during January Term.

 THEAT 140: Introduction to Design for Performance